Leadership

 Principal Investigator, Food Systems Planning and Healthy Communities Lab

 Dr. Samina Raja’s research, teaching and public service focus on the role of planning in building sustainable and equitable food systems and healthy communities.
 She is a Professor of Urban and Regional Planning, and the Principal Investigator at the Food Systems Planning and Healthy Communities Lab at the University at Buffalo, The State University of New York.
-Her research program is funded by local and national sponsors, including the Housing and Urban Development Agency, the National Institute of Food and Agriculture and others.
-Her research is published in leading planning and health journals.
 She is the lead author of The Planners Guide to Community and Regional Food Planning: Transforming Food Environments, Building Healthy Communities, one of the earliest guidance reports on food systems planning published by the national American Planning Association.
-Dr. Raja serves on the steering committee of the Food Interest Group (FIG) of the American Planning Association, whose mission is to advance the practice of food systems planning within the profession of planning.
+Her research program is funded by local and national sponsors, including the Housing and Urban Development Agency, the National Institute of Food and Agriculture, Robert Wood Johnson and others.

 Jill Clark, PhD